FACT-Finder-Web-Components/documentation/markdown/4.x/en/documentation/ready-events.md

 <ff-communication url="https://some.ff.url" channel="aChannel" version="ng" api="v4"></ff-communication>
 ```

 The `ff-recommendation` element is responsible for querying the FACT-Finder recommendation API.
-At the time the element is _upgraded_ and sends its request, the 'ff-communication' hasn't published all its configuration and therefore the request can't even be sent because no _URL_ and _CHANNEL_ information are available.
+At the time the element is _upgraded_ and sends its request, `ff-communication` hasn't registered all its configuration and therefore the request can't even be sent because no _URL_ and _CHANNEL_ information are available.

 To fix this issue you have to place the `ff-communication` element before the `ff-recommendation` element:
 ```html